reactjs/bn.react.dev/src/content/learn/synchronizing-with-effects.md

 1. **Effect ডিক্লার** By default, প্রত্যেক বার রেন্ডারের সময় Effect রান হবে।
 2. **Effect এর dependenci গুলো বাছাই করুন** Most Effects should only re-run *when needed* rather than after every render.
 For example, a fade-in animation should only trigger when a component appears.
 Connecting and disconnecting to a chat room should only happen when the component appears and disappears, or when the chat room changes.
 You will learn how to control this by specifying *dependencies.*

-2. **Specify the Effect dependencies.** Most Effects should only re-run *when needed* rather than after every render.
-For example, a fade-in animation should only trigger when a component appears.
-Connecting and disconnecting to a chat room should only happen when the component appears and disappears, or when the chat room changes.
-You will learn how to control this by specifying *dependencies.*
 3. **Add cleanup if needed.** Some Effects need to specify how to stop, undo, or clean up whatever they were doing.
 For example, "connect" needs "disconnect", "subscribe" needs "unsubscribe", and "fetch" needs either "cancel" or "ignore".
 You will learn how to do this by returning a *cleanup function*.

 Let's look at each of these steps in detail.